- Pets and Animals»

 In the Beginning There was "Baby"

-Not only does thewritingwife and I have felines in common, we have Philadelphia in common which is where my son and daughter-in-law live and work and I have come to know and love Philadelphia a great deal.
+Not only do the writing wife, (www.thewritingwife.com) and I have felines in common, but we also have Philadelphia in common which is where my son and daughter-in-law live and work.
+I have come to know and love Philadelphia a great deal.
 Since this author and I have these two things in common, I felt it befitting to write this article.

-My husband and I have three children and these children had three friends who found their way into our hearts and home.
+My husband and I have three children, and these children had three friends who found their way into our hearts and home.
 We were so close to these kids we call them our 'adopted kids.'
-My husband a television and computer technician and I a nurse always worked 40-plus hours per week and in addition to this, there were always kids at the house either living, staying overnight or just visiting for the day.
+My husband a television and computer technician and I a nurse always worked 40-plus hours per week, and in addition to this, there was still a host of kids at our house either living, staying overnight or just visiting for the day.
 Our home was busy indeed.